Demonstration of the Rodeo Algorithm on a Quantum Computer: Discussion and Outlook

 Hellmann-Feynman theorem calculations of the expectation value $H^{(1)}$ using the RA have a relative error of $0.7\%$, or about one order of magnitude larger.
 This larger error comes from the fact that we must compute numerical derivatives of $E_n(\phi)$.
 We nevertheless have established that the Hellmann-Feynman theorem can be used to compute expectation values of observables accurately on a quantum device.
 In order to compute operator expectation values with relative error $\epsilon$, we must compute the energies of $H_{\rm obj}(\phi)$ with error tolerance $O(\epsilon^2)$ for values of $\phi$ of size $O(\epsilon)$.
 So the corresponding computational scaling is $O[(\log \epsilon)^2/(p \epsilon^2)]$

 In this work we have demonstrated the performance of the RA for a general one-qubit object Hamiltonian.
-The results are very promising, and we now working with collaborators to test the performance of the RA on multi-qubit object Hamiltonians.
-For the multi-qubit Hamiltonian, we will in general have systematic errors arising from the need to perform a Suzuki-Trotter decomposition of the time evolution operator \cite{Trotter:1959,Suzuki:1976a,Childs:2019b}.
-However, one can still define an effective Hamiltonian that exactly reproduces the Trotterized time evolution.
-It will be interesting to see if the rodeo algorithm can achieve similar high performance characteristics for the eigenvalues of the effective Hamiltonian.
+Due to these promising results, we are now working with collaborators to test the performance of the RA on multi-qubit object Hamiltonians.
+For the multi-qubit Hamiltonian, we will have additional systematic errors arising from the need to perform a Suzuki-Trotter decomposition of the time evolution operator \cite{Trotter:1959,Suzuki:1976a,Childs:2019b}.
+However, one can still define an effective Hamiltonian for the multi-qubit system that exactly reproduces the Trotterized time evolution.
+Based on the results presented here, there is reason to believe that the eigenvalues of the multi-qubit effective Hamiltonian can also be determined with good accuracy, provided that the signal is strong enough to distinguish above the random background.
+The RA may then be used in the future to study the spectrum and structure of nuclear states as well as spectral response functions.
+There is also potential for addressing quantum many-body problems in other fields such as condensed matter physics, quantum chemistry, and ultracold atoms and molecules.
+For large quantum systems, however, we are faced with the problem that the overlap of the initial state with the eigenstate of interest becomes very small.
+For this reason, we are currently investigating efficient preconditioning methods to increase the overlap of the initital state with the targeted eigenstate.

 \paragraph*{Acknowledgements} We are grateful for discussions with Max Bee-Lindgren, Natalie Brown, Matt DeCross, Michael Foss-Feig, Christopher Gilbreth, David Hayes, Caleb Hicks, Brian Neyenhuis, Erik Olsen, Avik Sarkar, and Xilin Zhang.
 We also thank Jay Gambetta, Sebastian Hassinger, and IBM Q for the research accounts and access to hardware that made these quantum calculations possible.
-We acknowledge financial support from the U.S. Department of Energy (DE-SC0021152 and DE-SC0013365) and the NUCLEI SciDAC-4 collaboration.
+This work benefited from resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+We acknowledge financial support from the U.S. Department of Energy through grants DE-SC0021152, DE-SC0013365, DE-SC0023658, DE-SC0023175, and DE-SC0024586.
+We also acknowledge financial support from the U.S. National Science Foundation (NSF) through grant PHY-2310620 and the NSF Graduate Research Fellowship through grant DGE-1848739.